GoogleCloudPlatform/scalable-resilient-web-app/README.md

 1. When you're done, follow steps in [**Delete the Sample**](#delete) to delete your deployment.

-1. Finally, delete the custom image you created with Packer from the Images section of the Developers Console:
+1. Finally, delete the custom image you created with Packer from the Images section of the Cloud Console:

     ![](doc/delete-image.png)